 Fostering the advanced practice of nursing leadership

-Strong leaders are essential for success in any industry, but they are a crucial component for organizations operating within the highly regulated healthcare industry.
-In fact, to truly understand how to support the needs of patients and healthcare organizations alike, one must have not only business skills, but also a command of advanced nursing practices and in-depth industry knowledge.
-For current nursing professionals eager to move into management, the right education can help to bridge the gap between your current skills and those you need to take on executive leadership roles.
+Effective and compassionate leaders are essential for success in any industry.
+They are a crucial component for organizations operating within the highly regulated healthcare industry.
+To truly understand the needs of patients, communities, and healthcare organizations, business skills, a command of advanced nursing practices, and in-depth industry knowledge are essential.
+Nursing professionals who have the passion and drive to move into management, the right education will bridge the gap between your current skills and those needed to advance into executive leadership roles.

 Where advanced nursing and leadership meet

 Our Doctor of Nursing Practice in Executive Leadership program prepares nursing professionals to assume leadership roles in an increasingly complex and evidenced-based environment.
 It was designed to closely align with the American Association of Colleges of Nursing (AACN) Essentials and the competencies from the American Organization for Nursing Leadership (AONL).
 To enroll in this program, you must have an earned MSN, a 3.0 GPA, and a current, active and unencumbered license as a registered nurse (RN).
 You will explore key topics such as organizational leadership, economics and finance, advocacy for healthcare policy improvement and how to use data and technological resources for decision-making.
 Utilizing an innovative Interprofessional Education (IPE) model, this practice-based program will prepare you to work with multiple health disciplines through intellectual and applied collaboration.

 Earn your Doctor of Nursing Practice degree at NCU